solo-io/workshops/gloo-mesh-2-0-single-cluster/README.md

   name: gateways
   namespace: istio-gateways
 spec:
-  imports:
+  importFrom:
+  - workspaces:
     - selector:
         allow_ingress: "true"
+    resources:
+    - kind: SERVICE
+    - kind: ALL
+      labels:
+        expose: "true"
+  exportTo:
+  - workspaces:
+    - selector:
+        allow_ingress: "true"
+    resources:
+    - kind: SERVICE
 EOF
 ```

-This will become the root namespace of the `gateways` workspace.
-The root namespace is the namespace where the team will create the Gloo Mesh objects that they want to export.

-Note that the Gateway team has decided to import resources from all the workspaces that have the label `allow_ingress` set to `true` (using a selector).
+The Gateway team has decided to import the following from the workspaces that have the label `allow_ingress` set to `true` (using a selector):
+- all the Kubernetes services exported by these workspaces
+- all the resources (RouteTables, VirtualDestination, ...) exported by these workspaces that have the label `expose` set to `true`